 5) The frustrations and absurdity of navigating the U.S. Healthcare System while dealing with all of the above

-Terry and Amanda hope this show galvanizes audiences to advocate for a reconfiguration of patient care in the medical world with regard to such issues as patient communication, scheduling considerations, financing, and bedside manner.
-They are thrilled to collaborate with the talented and dedicated team of artists working to bring this production to life at NYC Fringe this April.
+Terry and Amanda created this show as a way to build community among people impacted by serious illness and to galvanizes audiences to advocate for a improved patient care.
+They are thrilled to have been able to collaborate with the talented and dedicated team of artists who brought this production to life at NYC Fringe in April 2025.

 ABOUT QUACKS & WHACKS: A cancer comedy